 On a sweet menu, we have famous Pavlova, meringue cake whose origin is disputed between Australia and New Zealand, Jaffas, sugar-coated chocolate balls with orangey flavor, and Hokey Pokey Ice Cream, caramelized honeycomb.
 Enjoy!

 How safe is New Zealand for tourists and to move around?
-New Zealand is very safe; it is ranked among top 3 countries in the world (on various indexes).
+New Zealand is very safe; it is ranked among the top 3 countries in the world (on various indexes).
 Tourist areas are generally safe, both for single tourists and groups or families, but extra caution for pickpocketers is advised.

 New Zealand has very affordable prices for tourists, meaning food, drinks, and transportation are very reasonably priced.
 Accommodation prices will vary depending on your preferences, but you can get fairly cheap accommodation as well.

-Prices throughout New Zealand can be different, larger cities are more expensive, Auckland and Wellington being priciest places to visit.
+Prices throughout New Zealand can be different, larger cities are more expensive, Auckland and Wellington are the priciest places to visit.

-New Zealand is located in the southern hemisphere so seasons are inverted to the ones in the northern side of the planet.
-When there is a summer in the US, New Zealand is in winter season and vice versa.
-New Zealand has moderate climate with normal rainfall and not extreme ranges of temperatures.
+New Zealand is located in the southern hemisphere so seasons are inverted to the ones on the northern side of the planet.
+When there is summer in the US, New Zealand is in the winter season and vice versa.
+New Zealand has a moderate climate with normal rainfall and no extreme ranges of temperatures.

 11. Best time to visit

-New Zealand is a year around destination for any traveler as there is so much to see and do, but the best times based on weather are between September and November, which is a spring time.
+New Zealand is a year-round destination for any traveler as there is so much to see and do, but the best times based on weather are between September and November, which is springtime.

-Official currency is New Zealand Dollar (NZD).
+The official currency is New Zealand Dollar (NZD).
 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.
-It is always good to have some cash on you, especially when leaving a tip in the restaurant or for taxi ride.
+It is always good to have some cash on you, especially when leaving a tip in the restaurant or for a taxi ride.

-There are ATMs and banks on every corner and cash withdrawals are in NZ Dollar with a fee.
+There are ATMs and banks on every corner and cash withdrawals are in NZ Dollars with a fee.
 Major banks don’t charge ATM fees to foreigners, but privately operated ATMs may sometimes charge high fees.
-However, machine should warn you about the charge so you have a choice to cancel the transaction before committing to it.
+However, the machine should warn you about the charge so you have a choice to cancel the transaction before committing to it.